Hobbes74/XCOM-Terrain-Pack/README.md

 * COLD ISLE
 Original OpenXCom terrain (polar research station).

+Gix
+* Geoscape cities, countries and Country Zones

+Taken from the Improved Nations mod and expanded by Hobbes.

 Hobbes
 * CITY/APARTMENT
-First ever terrain mod for the original game's Terror Site, converted to UFO2000 and later adapted to OXC by author.
+First ever published terrain mod for the original game's Terror Site, converted to UFO2000 and later adapted to OXC by author.
+This is the original UFO Defense version.
+* AREA 51
+Second terrain published mod for the original game's Terror Site, converted to UFO2000 and currently being expanded by the author for another OpenXCom mod.
+This is the original UFO Defense version.
 * MODIFIED FARM
 UFO2000 terrain, converted to OXC by the author as CULTAFARM.
+Adds additional map blocks to vanilla Farm.
 * DAWN CITY
-Originally made by author as UFO2000 terrain together with Nachtwolf and Voller, converted to OXC by the author as DAWNURBAN.
+Originally made by author as UFO2000 terrain together with Nachtwolf and Voller to replace the original URBAN terrain in UFO2000, converted to OXC by the author as DAWNURBAN.
 * MAD CITY
 Originally made by author as Modified City original game mod, converted as UFO2000 terrain, converted to OXC by the author as MADURBAN, MADURBANSNOW and MADURBANUFO.
 * NATIVE
 Originally made by author as an UFO Defense mod and UFO2000 terrain, converted by author to OXC as NATIVEURBAN and NATIVEUFO.
+* POLIS
+Originally made as UFO2000 terrain and converted to OXC as POLISURBAN by the author.
 * RAILYARD
-Originally made by author as UFO2000 terrain, converted to OXC as RAILYARDURBAN by Hobbes and Solarius Scorch.
+Originally made by author as UFO2000 terrain, converted to OXC as RAILYARDURBAN by the author.
+* SLUM
+Originslly made as UFO2000 terrain and converted to OXC as SLUMURBAN by the author.

 * CARGOSHIP
 * DESERTMOUNT
 * DESERTPLANE